henryw374/time-literals/README.md

 [My talk at Clojure/North 2019](https://www.youtube.com/watch?v=UFuL-ZDoB2U) provides some more background.

+**Note** : There is an issue when using this lib on the jvm with `clojure.core/read`,

+it returns code forms rather than evaluating the result of those forms.
+This is due to

+a bug in Clojurescript, issue [CLJS-3294](https://clojure.atlassian.net/browse/CLJS-3294).

+Feel free to fix that issue and let me know ;-)

 ## Related Libraries

 [cljc.java-time](https://github.com/henryw374/cljc.java-time) is a one for one mapping of the classes and methods from